kreait/firebase-bundle/.github/issue_template.md

 Also see past issues and https://firebase-php.readthedocs.io/en/latest/troubleshooting.html to check if your problem has already been covered.

-Please chose a descriptive title for your issue and delete everything before and including this line before submitting the issue.
+Please choose a descriptive title for your issue and delete everything before and including this line before submitting the issue.

 ## The problem